CO2-emission calculation at Primo

 By replacing one ton of virgin plastic with recycled material, the industry can save between 1.1 – 3.0 ton/CO2, according to the Sustainable Plastics and Transition Pathway model (STEP) and The New Plastic Economy by the Ellen MacArthur Foundation.

-from Primo
+About Primo